lshpaner/eda_toolkit/docs/_sources/eda_plots.rst.txt

     :param upper_cutoff: Upper bound to apply if ``apply_cutoff`` is ``True``.
     :type upper_cutoff: float, optional

-    :param show_plot: Whether to display KDE plot, histogram, and boxplot of the feature.
+    :param show_plot: Whether to display plots of the transformed feature: KDE plot, histogram, and boxplot/violinplot.
 Default is ``True``.
     :type show_plot: bool, optional

     :param save_plot: Whether to save the plots as PNG and/or SVG images.
 If ``True``, the user must specify at least one of ``image_path_png`` or ``image_path_svg``, otherwise a ``ValueError`` is raised.